ym22000/gastric-kcnq1-gse150290/README.md

 ## Internship context

 These analyses were performed during a six-month Master 1 bioinformatics internship in the Regulations of Ion Channel in Cancer laboratory.
 The team studies how ion channels contribute to cancer biology, with projects focused on PDAC and gastric cancer.
-The laboratory is part of Universite Cote d'Azur and affiliated with CNRS and Inserm: UMR 7277 (CNRS), U 1091 (Inserm), tutelle Universite Cote d'Azur (UniCA).
+The laboratory is part of Universite Cote d'Azur and affiliated with CNRS and Inserm.

 This repository contains a single-cell RNA-seq analysis based on `GSE150290`, performed in the context of the team working on the regulation of ion channels in cancer, and more specifically around the gastric cancer questions explored in Raphael Rapetti-Mauss' team.